lab-sun/ST-XAD/README.md

 # ST-XAD

-The official pytorch implementation of NLE-DM.
+The official pytorch implementation of ST-XAD.

 The codes and dataset will be released when the paper is published.